unstoppabledomains/dev-docs/snippets/_res-lib-default-provider.md

 :::info
-Unstoppable libraries use Alchemy as a provider by default without restrictions and rate limits for UNS resolution.
+Unstoppable's Resolution Libraries use Alchemy as a provider by default without restrictions and rate limits for UNS resolution.
 Default configuration can be considered production-ready.
 :::